Served: 11 months

 A couple of days after the murder, William “Billy” Nugent, a thief known throughout the country, handed a revolver to a barkeeper at an Indianapolis saloon and asked him to hold it for him saying, “I killed a cop in Newport, Kentucky with it, and saved my own life.”
 A few days later, he retrieved the weapon, went to Huntington in northern Indiana, and robbed the Post Office there.
 He was caught by a Marshal in Huntington and fled south with officers in pursuit.
 During an ensuing firefight in Kentucky, he killed a Kentucky officer, but the Marshal killed him.
 No evidence was garnered to otherwise implicate Nugent’s in Patrolman Edgar’s murder.

 By January 1885, there was still no solution to the case and the Newport City Council raised the reward to $1000.
-On Decoration Day, May 31, 1885, a very large crowd came to the cemetery to decorate Patrolman Edgar’s grave.
+On Decoration Day, May 31, 1885, an exceptionally large crowd came to the cemetery to decorate Patrolman Edgar’s grave.

 The case was never solved.
 Chief Lock went to his death certain that Nugent was the killer.

-This narrative was revised October 29, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance and information provided by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian, and Susan Edgar Major, Patrolman Edgar’s great granddaughter.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+This narrative was revised November 22, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President, with research assistance and information provided by Cincinnati Homicide Detective Edward Zieverink (Retired), Greater Cincinnati Police Museum Historian, and Susan Edgar Major, Patrolman Edgar’s great granddaughter.
+All rights are reserved to them and the Greater Cincinnati Police Museum.